OpenConext/Stepup-Deploy/README.md

 Getting started
 ---------------

 * You a resent Ansible installed (1.9).
-The bash scripts and playbooks should run on both OSX and linux
+The bash scripts and playbooks should run on both OSX and linux.
+For building the stepup components you need Vagrant and a provider like OpenBox or VMWare Fusion
+* Create an directory in a location of your choice `mkdir Stepup`
+* Clone Stepup-Deploy repo
+  `git clone git@github.com:SURFnet/Stepup-Deploy.git`
 * Make sure you have the environment, the keystore for the environment and the ssh config, if not ask...
     * Put the keystore in the directory that is set for the `vault_keydir` variable.
-	* Configure the ssh properties for the hosts in your ~/.ssh/config
+    * Configure the ssh properties for the hosts in your ~/.ssh/config To create a new environment:
-* Create an directory in a location of your choice
-* Clone Stepup-Deploy repo
-  `git clone git@github.com:SURFnet/Stepup-Deploy.git`
+    `Stepup-Deploy/scripts/create_new_environment.sh new_environment`
-* Clone Stepup-Build repo, follow instructions in that repo for creating the build machine.
+* Clone Stepup-Build repo, follow instructions in that repo for creating the build machine and building the Stepup-Gateway, Stepup-Middleware, Stepup-Selfservice and Stepup-RA components.
+Short version:
   `git clone git@github.com:SURFnet/Stepup-Build.git`
+  `cd Stepup-Build`
+  `vagrant up`
+  `cd ..`
+  `Stepup-Build/stepup-build.sh Stepup-Middleware`
+  ... same for gateway, slefservice and ra

 The [Stepup-VM](https://github.com/SURFnet/Stepup-VM) repository contains a vagrant configuration the can be used to create VM suitable for testing the deploy of a Step-up environment that was created using the `create_new_environment.sh` script.

+* Clone the Stepup-VM repo and start the VMs, see Stepup-VM for details (requires Vagrant and a provider like VirtualBox) `git clone git@github.com:SURFnet/Stepup-VM.git`
+  `cd Stepup-VM`
+  `vagrant up`

+* Deploy to the VMs
+  ansible-playbook ../Stepup-Deploy/site.yml -i <your environment>/inventory

 ### Example ###